metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alertmanager_config_v1beta1_manifest.md

 - `attributes` (Map of String) SNS message attributes
 - `http_config` (Attributes) HTTP client configuration. (see [below for nested schema](#nestedatt--spec--receivers--sns_configs--http_config))
 - `message` (String) The message content of the SNS notification.
-- `phone_number` (String) Phone number if message is delivered via SMSSpecify this, topic_arn or target_arn
+- `phone_number` (String) Phone number if message is delivered via SMS Specify this, topic_arn or target_arn
 - `send_resolved` (Boolean) SendResolved controls notify about resolved alerts.
 - `sigv4` (Attributes) Configure the AWS Signature Verification 4 signing process (see [below for nested schema](#nestedatt--spec--receivers--sns_configs--sigv4))
 - `subject` (String) The subject line if message is delivered to an email endpoint.
-- `target_arn` (String) Mobile platform endpoint ARN if message is delivered via mobile notificationsSpecify this, topic_arn or phone_number
+- `target_arn` (String) Mobile platform endpoint ARN if message is delivered via mobile notifications Specify this, topic_arn or phone_number
 - `topic_arn` (String) SNS topic ARN, either specify this, phone_number or target_arn

 <a id="nestedatt--spec--receivers--sns_configs--http_config"></a>